ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingACameraSnapRotator/README.md

 ### Done

 Now you have a SnapRotator attached.
+When dealing with controllers you can use any other inputs, e.g. the horizontal Thumbstick Axis from Oculus Touch controllers.
+In this case you can skip Steps 2, 3, 4 and reference the `FloatAction` for ThumbstickMovement directly at `Horizontal Axis` on the `Locomotors.AxisMove.WarpAndSnapRotate` gameobject.

 Everytime you click the left mouse button your camera will rotate left by 45°.

+![Left mouse button -> rotating left](assets/images/GifConverter_Left.gif)

 When pressing the right mouse button the camera will rotate right by 45°.

-![Left mouse button -> rotating left](assets/images/GifConverter_Left.gif)

 ![Right mouse button -> rotating right](assets/images/GifConverter_Right.gif)